Northern Hemisphere UHECR data further supports CMBR photons with weak U(1) component: Analysis and Discussion

-If the CBR photons have a strong U(1) component, generally cosmic rays could propagate with such energies from within z = 0.01.
-If we confine ourselves to the traditional understanding, we can see that only 49 of the 378 UHECR can be associated with AGN, QSO, and Seyfert galaxies from the tables present in Appendix I. This is a small 12.96\%, highlighting the deficiency of standard theory.
-The difference between 12.96\% and 80\% (likely up to 98.7\%) cannot be stressed enough.
+If the CBR photons have a strong U(1) component, cosmic rays would propagate with a mean-free path of 3 Mpc.
+There are almost no celestial bodies within 3 Mpc that could produce all the UHECR we see.
+If we assume that the UHECR are arriving from beyond the mean-free path, say at a generous z = 0.01 (15 times greater), there is still no salvation for the traditional theory.
+If we confine ourselves to z $\leq 0.01$, we can see that only 49 of the 378 UHECR can be associated with AGN, QSO, and Seyfert galaxies from the tables present in Appendix I. This is a small 12.96\%, highlighting the stark deficiency of standard theory.
+The difference between 12.96\% and 80\% (possibly up to 98.7\%) cannot be stressed enough.
+Note with the 80\% we have neglected to take into account that sources beyond z = 0.1 are allowed (up to cosmic distances).
+Since this analysis was conducted with this idealistic constraint, it is quite likely that all UHECR sources will be identified if cosmic distances are taken into consideration.

 The 80\% identification rate fits very well with the SU(2) dominant theory based in the SM of Particle Physics.
-In a separate article, Tipler and Piasecki (2018) have shown they can identify 86\% of all Southern Hemisphere UHECR observed (as opposed to the standard 20\% with the traditional theory).
-I predict these percentages will be even higher as more observations are made in the appropriate regions.
+In a separate article, Tipler and Piasecki (2018) have shown they can identify 86\% of all Southern Hemisphere UHECR observed (as opposed to the standard 20\% within z = 0.01).
+I predict the success percentages will be even higher as more observations are made in the appropriate regions.
 The rates of success are highly parsimonious with the SU(2) dominant CBR explanation for UHECR.

 There are other lines of evidence that are converging, which suggest the SU(2) theory has serious merit.
 If the SU(2) idea is correct, Tipler (2005) predicted that the SZ effect should be too small by a factor of two.
 The surprising prediction has recently been corroborated.
 WMAP has observed that the SZ effect must be smaller than previously anticipated (Lieu \textit{et al}, 2006; Diego and Patridge, 2010), and the PLANCK Collaboration has observed it being too small by a factor of two (PLANCK Collaboration, 2013).